 You usually don’t have to worry about the caffeine content of your food, but since we are talking coffee beans here, the issue does come into play.

-Chocolate–covered coffee beans are weirdly expensive.
+Chocolate-covered coffee beans are surprisingly expensive.
 Per ounce, they are vastly more pricey than either of their two ingredients.
 Unfortunately, if you want to indulge in this delicacy, it will mean shelling out a little more money than you may think is fair.

 Short answer: no. The chocolate element will probably wreak havoc with your maker and leave you with a big mess on your hands.
 You don’t want to do that.
 Besides, even if you could brew with these beans, you wouldn’t want to for the simple fact that it isn’t at all economical to do so.
 The best chocolate-covered coffee beans for brewing delicious espresso are non-existent.

-However, you may be pleased to know that there are a wide variety of brewing beans that are naturally infused with hints of cocoa.
+If you’re looking for coffee with chocolate flavor, you may be pleased to know that there are a wide variety of brewing beans that are naturally infused with hints of cocoa.
 These will be a great way to add some sweetness to your morning cup of joe.

 The quantity of the bag/package of beans you get your hands on will ultimately determine the overall value of your buy.
 The bigger the quantity, the better deal you (usually) get per ounce.
 Unfortunately, to take advantage of these opportunities, you do need to be in a position to shell out a little more upfront money.

 It‘s also worth keeping in mind that there are options available for the health-minded.
-If you are willing to search around a bit, you‘ll be able to find beans that are sugar–free, or even organic.
+If you are willing to search around a bit, you‘ll be able to find beans that are sugar-free or even Organic.
 Specialty beans generally cost more, but they do make this product a little more inclusive for people on restrictive diets.

 The chocolate-covered coffee bean reviews are over and the time to decide has arrived.
 Though choosing from ten good options is never easy, there are a couple of recommendations we can make.